-You will hear five different people talking about how they felt when they received an award.
-For questions 19-23, choose from the list (A-H) how each person felt.
-Use the letters only once There are three extra letter which you do not need to use.
+You will hear five short extracts in which young people who are outstanding at sports are talking about their lives.
+For questions 19-23, choose from the list (A - H) the comment each speaker makes about his or her attitude to sport.
+Use the letters only once.
+There are three extra letters which you do not need to use.